indenkun/infunx/README.md

-It is based on `chron_trans()` and `scale_x_chron()` and `scale_y_chron()` from the `{chron}` package written by `{chron}` package author and maintainer.
+It is based on `chron_trans()` and `scale_x_chron()` and `scale_y_chron()` from the `{chron}` package written by `{chron}` package (version 2.3.61) author and maintainer.
 These functions in the `{chron}` package have a bug that causes the date and time to be out of sync with the time zone if the time zone is not `"GMT"` or `"UTC"`.

 ``` r
 packageVersion("chron")